 12. Taste profiling

-Highly sophisticated organoleptic analysis can be used if detailed sensory profiling is required which can be provided by commissioning expert panelists.
+Highly sophisticated organoleptic analysis can be used if detailed sensory profiling is required which can be provided by commissioning expert panelists either in the 10’s or the 100’s.

-Where new product development is part of the programme of work, we very much advocate a parallel development strategy.
-By which we mean having gained an understanding of the attributes that can be combined to fill a gap in the market through the creation of a winning product or brand, these are then incorporated into an ongoing research programme providing sequential feedback and outputs.
+Where new product development is part of the programme of work, I very much advocate a parallel development strategy.
+By which I mean having gained an understanding of the attributes that combine to fill a gap in the market, these are then incorporated into an ongoing research programme providing sequential feedback and outputs as product iterations are presented to consumers for further feedback.

-If you’d like to explore how we can help you with your new food product launch, ping an email so we can schedule a call.
+If you’d like to explore how I can help you with your new food product launch research, ping an email so we can schedule a call.

 Call: +44 (0) 207 205 2998 or email today for an initial chat.